ropensci-archive/rodev/README.md

 ```
 ## Example

-This is a basic example which shows you how to solve a common problem (using `usethis` internal functions for now):
+This is a basic example which shows you how to solve a common problem (using `usethis` style.R for now):

 ``` r
 rodev::use_repostatus_badge("wip")